roiceee/restaurant-ordering-app/README.md

 ## Usage
 This desktop application can be accessed by two users: Admin and client.

-**Admin** - Responsible for creating the menu that would be displayed on the client, accepts and tracks orders, and notifies if a food item is sold out.
+**Admin** - Responsible for creating the menu that would be displayed on the client, and has a basic analytics of orders up to date.

 **Client** - Is used by the customers to order items from the restaurant.
 This would generate an invoice based on the ordered items from the restaurant.

+**Staff** - Is used by the restaurant staff to process orders.

 ## Behind The Scenes
 The system utilizes a queue to process orders on a "first come, first served" basis.
 The amount of orders would be tracked for the day and the total revenue.

+## Notes on recreating on your local machine:
+This app utilizes an SQL Database hosted on the local machine.